Banks Renewables' story

 Banks Renewables takes what it calls a ‘development with care’ approach and puts sustainability and environmental responsibility at the core of its business.

 The firm has ten wind farms across North East England and Scotland, which have the capacity to generate 224MW of clean green electricity.
-To date the wind turbines have helped to cut carbon emissions by hundreds of thousands of tonnes.
+The wind turbines have helped to cut carbon emissions by over 600,000 tonnes.

 Banks Renewables, a family-owned company, is one of the UK’s leaders in the onshore wind sector and has ambitious plans for more renewable energy generation and storage.
-It has a strong North East supply chain to help it help those plans forward.
+It has a strong North East supply chain to help it progress those plans.